-as to his duty to stay and fight it out, have kept him in official har-ness.
-Mr. Hay has wealth.
+as to his duty to stay and fight as to his duty to stay and hight it out, have kept him in official har-ness, Mr. Hay has wealth.
 His posi-tion in the world's history is as-sured.
 He loves travel.
 His family is scattered.
-Service in the state department brings much hard labor, a wultitude of annovances to a department brings much hard tabo a multitude of annoyances to a man as proud, sensitive and high-minded as Mr. Hay.
-There have ben scores of occasions on which Mr. Hay has feit that it would be foolish to go on laboring and fret-ting.
+Service in the state department brings much hard labor, a multitude of annowances to a a multitude of annoyances to a man as proud, sensitive and highminded as Mr. Hay.
+There have ben scores of occasions on which Mr. Hay has felt that it would be foolish to go on laboring and fret-ting.
 Why not throw the whole thing and go away to enjoy him-self?
-But today the world is thankful that his sense of duty has kept him at his post.

-In the broadest sense Mr. Hay has been fighting the world's bat-ties.
-If any great danger menaces civilization today it is the menace civilization today it is the menace of the Russianization of China.
-What would happen a hundred years hence if the eastern half of Europe, all northern and central Asia, and finally nearly all of east-ern Asia were brought under a sin-gle autocratic rule-if to a hundred million Russians and a nundred million dependent find tributary people were to be added four hun-dred million Chiness?
+But today the world is thank-ful that his sense of duty has kept A 14 A In the broadest sense Mr. Hay has been fighting the world's bat-tles.
+If any great danger menaces civilization today it is the menace of the Russianization of China.
+What would happen a hundred years hence if the eastern half of years hence if the eastern half of Europe, all northern and central Asia, and finally nearly all of east-ern Asia were brought under a sin-gle autocratic rule-if to a hundred million Russians and a nundred million of dependent and tributary people were to be added four hun-dred million Chinese?
 The world does not like to contemplate the possibility of that disaster.
-It does possibility of that disaster.
-It does not like to think of the economic, political and commercial conse-quences that might follow the concentration of authority over such a vast population in the hands of the czar of Russia.
+It does not like to think of the economic, not like to think of the economic, political and commercial consequences that might follow the con-centration of authority over such a vast population in the hands of the czar of Russia.
 John Hay is the man who more than all others has foreseen this danger and who has thrown himself into the breach.
-He has had the moral support alone of Great Britain and Japan; but these governments have tacitly intrusted the leadership to him.
-He has fought the battle alone, and though, of course it must also be remember-ed that Russia's design to dominate Asia is a matter of centuries, and not of years or decades, and that this check may prove to be only a passing incident, it nevertheless re-mains that there is a checkmate move, and that it was made by John Hay, the American secretary of state, and today without doubt the world's foremost diplomatist.
+He has had the moral support alone of Great Britain and Japan; but these governments have tacity intrusted the leadership to him.
+He has fought the battle alone, and though, of course, it must also be remembered that Russia's design to dominate Asia is a matter of centuries, and not of years or decades, and that this check may prove to be only a passing incident, it nevertheless re mains that there is a checkmate move, and that it was made by John Hay, the American secretary of state, and today without doubt the him at his post.